 Steve Sherwood holds a B.S. in Journalism from the University of Colorado, an M.F.A. in Creative Writing (fiction) from the University of Montana, and a Ph.D. in Rhetoric and Composition from TCU.
 Dr. Sherwood is the Director of the W.L.
 Adams Center for Writing at TCU.
 In addition to having published short stories, articles, and essays in a number of journals, his publications include five books: the St. Martin´s Sourcebook for Writing Tutors, 4th edition (2011), with Christina Murphy), Writing Centers: An Annotated Bibliography (1996, with Murphy and Joe Law), the mystery novel Hardwater (2005), awarded the Garrett Prize for fiction, Field Guide: Essays and Stories(2014), and his latest mystery-suspense novel No Asylum (2014).
-He is secretary of the Texas Association of Creative Writing Teachers, and immediate past president of the Conference of College Teachers of English.
+He is secretary of the Texas Association of Creative Writing Teachers and has served as president of the Conference of College Teachers of English and the South Central Writing Centers Association.
 His research and teaching interests include writing centers, classical and contemporary rhetoric, humor theories, composition theory and pedagogy, and the modern American West.
 Dr. Sherwood regularly teaches courses in writing fiction and nonfiction in the Master of Liberal Arts program at TCU.

 If you would like to make an appointment to see Dr. Sherwood, please click here.

 No Asylum (Huntsville, TX: Texas Review Press, 2014)